-A dy Power showed their support for Team Europe and stuck two fingers up to the Americans at the Ryder Cup.
-Help came from the most unlikely of places, legendary Eurosceptic and UKIP leader Niger the nation to "swing for Europe".
+addy Power showed their support for Team Europe and stuck two fingers up to the Americans at the Ryder Cup.
+Help came from the most unlikely of places, legendary Eurosceptic and UKIP leader Nigel Farage.
+In a mock party political broadcast he encouraged the nation to "swing for Europe".
 On the eve of the Ryder Cup there was a media frenzy.
-What was Britain's most polarizing politician doing just before his party's annual conference!
-And what was he thinking when he put on those reations trousers?
+What was Britain's most polarizing politician doing just before his party's annual conference?!
+And what was he thinking when he put on those red trousers?!